sondr3/generator-jekyllized/README.md

 > Jekyll

 Built on top of Jekyll 3, you get a mature and stable base with the full power that Jekyll brings you.
-You'll have sitemaps and Atom feeds generated, archives for your posts created and SEO meta data tags added to your posts and pages.
+You'll have sitemaps, Atom feeds generated and SEO meta data tags added to your posts and pages.

 > Optimize your assets